goadesign/goa.design/content/learn/guide.md

 it possible to retrieve pre-existing wine bottle models through simple GET requests.

 The first thing to do when writing a goa service is to describe the API using the goa design language.
-Create a new directory under `$GOPATH/src` for the new goa service, say `$GOPATH/src/cellar`.
+Create a new directory under `$GOPATH/src` for the new goa service, for example `$GOPATH/src/cellar`.
 In that directory create a design sub directory and the file design/design.go with the following content: